ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ## Begin With the End in Mind

 In the end, it comes down to a simple question: Is the software working as desined / expected?<br/>
-Answering this question is only possible if we have agreed on a goal.
+Answering this question is only possible if everyony has agreed on a goal.
 The requirements we want to fulfill.<br/>

 ### A Friend